MEDICAL OFFICE BUILDING

-The mechanical consisted of the expansion of the existing building central plant, supporting new air handlers controlled by VAVs and area thermostats.
+The mechanical design consisted of the expansion of the existing building central plant, supporting new air handlers controlled by VAVs and area thermostats.
 The electrical requirements supported the mechanical along with perimeter office lighting and general space, low partition interior layout.
-The addition included an existing large conferencing center with special HVAC and lighting requirements for 500 people.
+The addition included an existing large conference center with special HVAC and lighting requirements to accommodate 500 people.

 TECHNOLOGY COMPANY (Confidential)

 This international technology company offers content discovery solutions and entertainment technology to consumers across the globe.
 The California-based company needed to establish a new east coast office.

 AEC, Inc. provided engineering for the 55,000 square foot renovation of existing space.
 Work included all major building duct work, new VAV controls and boxes, new IT and electrical wiring and new general and special task lighting.

 Due to the sensitive nature of this technology business, the company name must remain confidential.

 This 450,000 square foot headquarters for the Veterans Administration is a state-of-the-art example of innovations in engineering design and control.
 The $6 million facility features a four-story atrium lobby; large office area; a pre-school and kindergarten wing; a 1,000-seat dining room, executive dining and fully-staffed kitchen; a warehouse within the building, and a 50,000 square foot mainframe computer facility.